Where the Hell is Matt?: Major media coverage

 In 2007, Jawed Karim, one of the founders of YouTube, stated that Harding's video was his favorite on YouTube at that time.

 On July 22, 2008, and again on July 25, 2010, and July 10, 2012, and June 14, 2020, NASA featured Harding's videos on the APOD (Astronomy Picture of the Day) Web site.
-Text accompanying these videos, under the heading "Happy People Dancing on Planet Earth," claims that humans worldwide share a common love of dance, stating that "few people are able to watch the above video without smiling."
+Text accompanying these videos, under the heading "Happy People Dancing on Planet Earth", claims that humans worldwide share a common love of dance, stating that "few people are able to watch the above video without smiling."
 Harding himself has joked that he is impressed by his appearances on APOD, especially since his videos have nothing to do with astronomy, nor are they pictures.

 Hoax

-On 11 December 2008, Matt Harding sarcastically "revealed" at the Entertainment Gathering that "everyone knows how easy it is to 'fake things' on the internet."
-According to this "confession," the videos were an elaborate hoax, Harding was not a game designer but rather an actor hired by a viral marketing New York ad agency, and the videos were made using animatronic puppets and extensive video editing.
-His presentation included a pie chart of supposed expenses, such as $1 million for “robot uprising insurance."
-Harding’s hoax was lost on many when his talk was posted online, with a larger public perceiving the prank as an actual confession.
-A month after his presentation, criticism was so widespread that at the Macworld convention Harding revealed the "hoax about the hoax" and joked about the fact many people took it seriously.
-He explained he came up with the prankster idea when he himself felt duped by a viral video titled “Bike Hero,” which turned out to be a marketing campaign.
-He also made it very clear that the videos he made were indeed 100% real.
+On December 11, 2008, Matt Harding sarcastically revealed at the Entertainment Gathering that "everyone knows how easy it is to 'fake things' on the internet."
+According to this confession, the videos were an elaborate hoax, Harding was not a game designer but rather an actor hired by a viral marketing New York ad agency, and the videos were made using animatronic puppets and extensive video editing.
+His presentation included a pie chart of supposed expenses, such as $1 million for "robot uprising insurance".
+Harding's hoax was lost on many when his talk was posted online, with a larger public perceiving the prank as an actual confession.
+A month after his presentation, criticism was so widespread that at the Macworld convention Harding revealed the "hoax about the hoax" and joked that many people took it seriously.
+He explained he came up with the prankster idea when he himself felt duped by a viral video titled "Bike Hero", which turned out to be a marketing campaign.
+He also made it very clear that the videos he made were indeed real.